Updated April 24, 2026

 How to Become a Medical Laboratory Technician

-You can start working as a medical laboratory technician in 2.3 years with $15k-$36k in training — that's faster than most associate-level health care careers and considerably less expensive than a four-year degree.
+You can start working as a medical laboratory technician in 2.3 years with $15k-$36k in training — that's faster than most associate-level health care careers but longer than certificate programs like medical assisting.

 Education